|-|_,_/

 • activity and required qualification,

-• where to work,
+• location where to work,

 • form of job (contract / permanent position or other),